 Reaching Gurudwara Nanak Durbar

 There are many ways to reach Gurudwara.
-You may take the red line metro and get down at either Ibn Battuta Mall station or take a bus to the Gurudwara.
+You may take the Red Line metro and get down at Ibn Battuta Mall station or take a bus to the Gurudwara.
 You may also get down at Muntaza station in Jabel Ali and take the F44 bus to the doorstep of Dubai Guru Nanak Darbar.
 There are a lot of tourist buses that take tourists to the Gurudwara en route to the Abu Dhabi city tour.
-Tripadvisor, an online consolidator, has ranked Gurudwara Nanak Darbar as the 8th most popular destination in Dubai.
-You may also take a taxi from anywhere in Dubai and reach without much problem.
+Tripadvisor, an online consolidator, has ranked Gurudwara Nanak Darbar as Dubai’s 8th most popular destination.
+You can also take a taxi from anywhere in Dubai and reach it easily.

-It is located in the Jabel Area and close to Jabel Ali village, behind the Lifeline Hospital.
-The Dubai Government has provided five churches, which are frequented by many visitors also.
+It is located in the Jabel Area, close to Jabel Ali village, behind the Lifeline Hospital.
+The Dubai Government has provided five churches, which are also frequented by many visitors.

 Guru Nanak Darbar, Dubai, Timing

-Doors of Gurudwara Nanak Darbar open at 4.30 am, and devotees start visiting from early morning to 9.30 pm.
-The dinner is served until 9 pm.
-However, the Langar is open until 10 pm.
+The doors of Gurudwara Nanak Darbar open at 4:30 a.m., and devotees visit from early morning to 9:00 p.m.
+Dinner is served until 9 p.m.; however, the Langar is open until 10 p.m.